EnglishMuffin17/encrypter/encrypter/README.txt

                 given integer % the given OFFSET equals 0 NOTEQUALS - inverse of EQUALS

-        5. getMergedDict
+        6. getStrandedDict
-                Returns the merged_dict if the dictionary has been merged sucessfully.
+                Returns stranded_dict if the dictionary has been merged sucessfully.

                 arguments:
                     takes no arguments.